Get all the latest data for Maputo

 Is it realistic to exit with profit in Maputo as of 2026?

-The minimum holding period that typically makes exiting with profit realistic in Maputo is around 5 to 7 years, allowing time for structural demand growth to offset transaction costs and any short-term market softness.
+The minimum holding period that usually makes profit realistic is about 5 to 7 years, because the buyer needs time for rents and capital growth to overcome purchase costs, resale costs and maintenance.

 infographics comparison property prices Maputo